hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 You now have to make sure you can boot your current firmware from the recommended bank on every reboot.

 !!! danger "Notable exception: Missing RBI"
-    In the unfortunate case there are no RBI firmware files available for your model, you can't be really safe because you can't exploit `BOOT-P` recovery options.
+    In the unfortunate case there are no RBI firmware files available for your model, you can't be really safe because you can't exploit `BOOTP` recovery options.
 In such a situation whatever bank you boot is the same.
 Your best option is to keep a copy of your rootable firmware on both banks.
 Skip the next step for optimality.

 If your `booted` bank is `bank_2` already, run the following commands: